Lieutenant governor (Canada): History

 The position of lieutenant governor has existed in Canada since before Confederation in 1867.
+In 1638, Sir David Kirke was the first English administrator in North America, appointed Governor of Newfoundland by royal charter of King Charles I. He served in this position overseeing trade and taxation in the colony until 1651.
 In 1786, the post of Governor-in-Chief of British North America was created as a central viceregal office overseeing the British colonies of Prince Edward Island, Nova Scotia, New Brunswick, and the Province of Quebec, whose governors then became lieutenant governors, though that of Quebec was occupied simultaneously by the governor-in-chief.
 This structure remained in place until the partitioning in 1791 of the Province of Quebec into Upper Canada and Lower Canada, which then each had an office of lieutenant governor.
 The Governor in chief continued to be the lieutenant governor of Lower Canada.

 In 1867, when Canada was created as a federal state, it had four provinces, each with their own lieutenant governor.
 Under the British North America Act, 1867, the Lieutenant Governor of Nova Scotia and Lieutenant Governor of New Brunswick continued essentially as before.
 New positions of Lieutenant Governor of Ontario and Lieutenant Governor of Quebec were created for the new provinces of Ontario and Quebec.
 Thereafter, when other colonies joined Canada, their governors became lieutenant governors, while the creation of new provinces out of Rupert's Land and the Northwest Territories—which each had their own lieutenant governors—led to the establishment of new viceregal posts.